Art Students League of Los Angeles

 Art Students League of Los Angeles was a modernist painting school that operated in Los Angeles, California from 1906 to 1953.

-Among its students were painters Mabel Alvarez, Herman Cherry, Stanton Macdonald-Wright and Rex Slinkard; illustrators Conrad Buff, Pruett Carter and Paul Sample; architects Harwell Hamilton Harris and Chalfant Head; and artists who worked on Hollywood films, such as Carl Anderson, John Huston and Dorothy Jeakins.
+Among its students were painters Nicholas P. Brigante, Mabel Alvarez, Herman Cherry, Stanton Macdonald-Wright and Rex Slinkard; illustrators Conrad Buff, Pruett Carter and Paul Sample; architects Harwell Hamilton Harris and Chalfant Head; and artists who worked on Hollywood films, such as Carl Anderson, John Huston and Dorothy Jeakins.
 The League had a pattern of hiring its own—many of its instructors and most of its directors were alumni.
 It suspended classes during World War II, and had a short-lived revival after the war.

 History

 The League grew out of the life classes taught by landscape painter Hanson Puthuff in his L.A. studio.
 Puthuff and Los Angeles Times art critic Antony Anderson co-founded the League on April 18, 1906.
 The school offered three-day-a-week morning classes for women (taught by Anderson) and three-day-a-week evening classes for men (taught by Puthuff).
 By December, the League had outgrown Puthuff's studio, and rented space in the Blanchard Music Hall and Art Gallery, at 10th & Figueroa Streets.